NAVRockClimber/NAVRockClimber.github.io/_posts/2021-09-17-downloading-devops-artifact-via-api.md

 <img src="{{ site.img_path }}/artifact_api/Fiddler_Web_Debugger.png" width="40%">

 At the end we see a quite big request or better response.
-Which is a good candidate for being our artifact (I downloaded a Business Central artifact).
+Which is a good candidate for being our artifact (a Business Central app).
 If we look at the payload of the response we see that we received some binary data with a file header starting "NAVX" which is the typical header for a business central app.

 **Request:**